 - o Social Work

 - o Psychology

 - o Rehabilitation

 - o Nursing

 - o Counseling

 - o Education

 - o Gerontology

 - o Human Services

 - o Sociology

 - Relevant experience may include:

 - o Experience as a case manager or in a related human services field

 - o Certified Nursing Assistant experience

 - o Certified Medical Assistant experience

 - o Certified Home Health Aide experience

 - o Personal Care Assistant experience

-o Paid professional experience with aging and/or disabled populations or programs as a Case Manager, a Rehabilitation Specialist or Health Specialist, and/or Social Services Coordinator o Experience in working directly with persons with intellectual, developmental, or other types of disabilities or mental illness.
+- o Paid professional experience with aging and/or disabled populations or programs as a Case Manager,

+- a Rehabilitation Specialist or Health Specialist, and/or Social Services Coordinator

+- o Assessment and care planning experience with clients

+o Experience in working directly with persons with intellectual, developmental, or other types of disabilities or mental illness.

-o Work providing assistance to individuals and groups with issue such as economically disadvantaged, employment, abuse and neglect, substance abuse, aging, disabilities, prevention, health, cultural competencies, inadequate house a master?s degree in a health or human services field from an accredited college or university.
+o Work providing assistance to individuals and groups with issue such as economically disadvantaged, employment, abuse and neglect, substance abuse, aging, disabilities, prevention, health, cultural competencies, inadequate house a master's degree in a health or human services field from an accredited college or university.

-Be a registered nurse (RN) currently licensed in Kentucky as defined in KRS 314.011(5) who has at least two (2) years of experience as a professional nurse in the field of aging or disabilities; or requirements, person-centered planning, professional boundaries, trauma-informed care medication administration, abuse, neglect, exploitation, preventable death, and incident recognition, reporting, root cause analysis, and prevention, and telehealth o Communicate effectively with a participant in the participant?s preferred manner of communication and with the participant?s family;
+Be a registered nurse (RN) currently licensed in Kentucky as defined in KRS 314.011(5) who has at least two (2) years of experience as a professional nurse in the field of aging or disabilities; or administration, professional boundaries, trauma-informed care, and person-centered thinking.

-Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: HCBS settings final rule requirements, HCBS access final rule
+Completes Department-approved, waiver-specific training and is monitored for competency on topics including, but not limited to: abuse, neglect, exploitation and incident reporting, medication o Communicate effectively with a participant in the participant's preferred manner of communication and with the participant's family;

-- o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Facilitate the participant?s person-centered team; and - o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant?s PCSP.
+- o Read, understand, and implement written and oral instructions; - o Perform required documentation; - o Facilitate the participant's person-centered team; and o Demonstrate competence and knowledge of topics required to safely support the participant as described in the participant's PCSP.